Television in Germany: Market

-Today, with almost 40 million TV households, 365 TV channels licensed in Germany and a total market volume of €9,615 million in 2008, Germany represents one of the biggest and most diversified TV markets in the world.
+Today, with almost 40 million television households, 365 television channels licensed in Germany and a total market volume of €9,615 million in 2008, Germany represents one of the biggest and most diversified television markets in the world.
 The strongest revenue segment in Germany is public funding (€4,430 million in 2008), followed by advertising (€4,035 million) and subscription (1,150 € million).
-This dominant market position of public and advertisement funded free TV channels in Germany explains why the German pay TV segment is significantly underperforming in an international comparison.
+This dominant market position of public and advertisement funded free television channels in Germany explains why the German pay television segment is significantly underperforming in an international comparison.

-In terms of total TV viewing market share Germany's market leaders in 2024 were again the two biggest public-service channels (ZDF with 15.3% and Das Erste with 13.0%) and the two leading commercial channels (RTL with 8.1% and Sat.1 with 4.5%).
+In terms of total television viewing market share, Germany's market leaders in 2024 were again the two biggest public-service channels (ZDF with 15.3% and Das Erste with 13.0%) and the two leading commercial channels (RTL with 8.1% and Sat.1 with 4.5%).
 The leading pay TV provider was Sky Deutschland (see below).
 The biggest teleshopping providers in Germany are QVC and HSE24.

-With 18.1 million TV households satellite is the dominant TV infrastructure in Germany, followed by cable (17.9 million TV households) and terrestrial (3.8 million TV households).
+With 18.1 million television households satellite is the dominant television infrastructure in Germany, followed by cable (17.9 million television households) and terrestrial (3.8 million television households).
 In a 2010 survey half of German television viewers said they often found nothing to watch on television.

 The Germanophone sphere is the largest market for dubbing in Europe.
-Foreign TV shows and other formats are often dubbed into German, while subtitled formats with the original language are also becoming more popular.
+Foreign television shows and other formats are often dubbed into German, while subtitled formats with the original language are also becoming more popular.